 - Quick Starting – Because it is highly-combustible, vehicles powered by gasoline usually start up more quickly than other vehicles.

 - Fast Acceleration – Gasoline accelerates much better than other fuels.

 - Quiet Combustion and Operation – While the exhaust does contribute to hydrocarbons in the atmosphere, it is highly favored for its quiet combustion and operation, particularly desired in passenger vehicles.

-Powerful Energy Source – Vehicles that run on gasoline or diesel can be run 24/7, without need for recharging, and are able to travel longer and run faster than other sources of energy.
+- Powerful Energy Source – Vehicles that run on gasoline or diesel can be run 24/7, without the need for recharging, and are able to travel longer and run faster than other sources of energy.